-More Australian couples are choosing to use the money that would have paid for a lavish wedding, as a deposit for their first home together.
-Even traditionalist parents who have put money aside for the wedding of their child, are seeing the benefits of spending that money on the couple’s future, rather than splurging on an event that is over in a day.
+More Australian couples are choosing to put down a deposit for their first home together..
+Rather than pay for a lavish wedding.
+Even traditionalist parents are seeing the benefits of spending that money on the couple’s future.

-This trend has no doubt increased as the property market has heated up, and first home buyers have found themselves in the position where homeownership is far from guaranteed.
-In this scenario, many have deemed it ludicrous to spend the same amount of money on a wedding, as could be spent on a house deposit.
+This trend has no doubt increased as the property market has heated up.
+First home buyers have found themselves in the position where homeownership is far from guaranteed.
+In this scenario, many have deemed it ludicrous to spend the same amount of money on a wedding… As could be spent on a house deposit.

-Another, perhaps more interesting trend is that more of these couples are forgoing the wedding, and purchasing an investment property instead of a home to live in.
-At first glance, it seems that these couples are left without a wedding and without a home, but the attitude of, “nothing now, the reward comes later,” could yield meaningful results, and the timing could have significant benefits.
+Perhaps a more interesting trend is that more of these couples are forgoing the wedding!
+Instead, they purchase an investment property rather than a home to live in.
+At first glance, it seems that these couples are left without a wedding and without a home.
+But the attitude of, “nothing now, the reward comes later,” could yield meaningful results.
+The timing could have significant benefits.

 As many young couples have pointed out, the chance to gain access to a significant amount of money is only likely to happen twice in their lifetimes – when they are getting married, and when money is bequeathed to them upon a family member’s passing.
 And even for those couples lucky enough to have an inheritance to count on, the value of that inheritance may be significantly less by the time they gain access to it, with inflation and the cost of money constantly on the rise.